Enough-Software/enough_mail_app/README.md

 # Codename: Maily
 Mail app for iOS, Android and hopefully more platforms in the future.
-Developed with [Flutter](https://flutter.dev).
+Developed in [Flutter](https://flutter.dev).

 ## Test Maily
 You can test an early access version of Maily today on [Google Play](https://play.google.com/store/apps/details?id=de.enough.enough_mail_app).